US car sales mostly up through June as larger vehicles reign

 At FCA, sales in the first half of the year rose five per cent to 1.1 million.
 They were bolstered by the Jeep and Ram Truck brands.

-Toyota reported a three per cent increase in auto sales for the first half of the year to 1.2 million.
-The Japanese firm had lower sales for Toyota and Lexus brand cars during this period but higher sales for trucks for both brands.
+Toyota reported a 3 per cent increase in car sales for the first half of the year to 1.2 million.
+It had lower sales for Toyota and Lexus brand cars during this period but higher sales for trucks for both brands.